Chapter 6 Reactis Coverage Metrics

 The following discusses branch coverage in more detail.
 Reactis Tester aims to exercise all such branches in the test suites it generates.
 Reactis Simulator includes several ways to track the branches that have been exercised.
 In particular, in model diagrams, every block that includes branches is drawn in a way to show each branch and uncovered branches are drawn in red.
 We now list the blocks included in the branch-coverage metric; for each block, we describe its associated branches and how coverage information for the branches is drawn in Simulator.

-Reactis supports coverage tracking for the Lookup Table, Lookup Table (2-D) blocks, Pre-Lookup, Interpolation-Nd and some Lookup Table (n-D) blocks.
-Intuitively a coverage target will be allocated for each interval specified by the input settings of a table.
+Reactis supports coverage tracking for the 1-D Lookup Table, 2-D Lookup Table, n-D Lookup Table, Prelookup, and Interpolation Using Prelookup blocks that are configured for 1-4 dimensions.
+Intuitively a coverage target will be allocated for each interval specified by the breakpoint settings of a table.
 To view the coverage information for a table in Simulator, right-click on the table and select View Coverage Details.

-If a Lookup Table block (one-dimensional) has inport u and “Vector of input values” [ u1, u2, ... , un ] then the block will have the following targets:
+If a 1-D Lookup Table block has inport u and breakpoints [ u1, u2, ... , un ] then the block will have the following targets:

 will have the following targets: